mancsedmon29/The-Complete-2024-Web-Development-Bootcamp/README.md

 - Understand what happens when the display is set as a grid.
 - Learn how grid sizing is done and how to create and arrange a grid.
 - Learn to position items in a grid and how placement across rows and columns is done.
-- Learn to use grid and Flexbox to create complex layouts using native CSS.
+- Use the grid and Flexbox to create complex layouts using native CSS.

 ## Bootstrap